pythonerdog/zuul/README.rst

 Python Version Support
 ----------------------

-Zuul v3 requires Python 3.
+Zuul requires Python 3.
 It does not support Python 2.

-As Ansible is used for the execution of jobs, it's important to note that while Ansible does support Python 3, not all of Ansible's modules do.
-Zuul currently sets ``ansible_python_interpreter`` to python2 so that remote content will be executed with Python 2.
+Since Zuul uses Ansible to drive CI jobs, Zuul can run tests anywhere Ansible can, including Python 2 environments.